airladon/ThisIGet/src/Lessons/Math/Geometry_1/SimilarTriangles/explanation/static/content.md

 ## Similar Triangles

-Similar shapes are those that have the same shape but are a different size.
+**Similar** shapes are those that have the same shape but are a different size.

-Similar triangles are triangles that have the same angles, and whose corresponding sides are proportional.
+**Similar** triangles have the same corresponding angles and their corresponding sides are the same proportion.

 ### Equiangular Triangles are Similar - Proof